PotHix/pothix.github.com/content/post/stats-mar-2018.md

 [![Amount of time spent listening to Podcasts, ordered by title](/images/stats/2018/mar/podcast_titles.jpg "Amount of time spent listening to Podcasts, ordered by the title")](/images/stats/2018/mar/podcast_titles.jpg)

-Just remember that this is an "all-time list", and I'm tracking time instead of the episode which makes short podcasts not to appear as "most listened" ones.
+Remember that this is an "all-time list", and I'm tracking time instead of the episode which makes short podcasts not to appear as "most listened" ones.
 I listen to [CBN podcasts](http://audioglobo.globo.com/cbn) almost every day, but they